Robertp4519/Robertp4519/README.md

 - 👋 Hi, I’m Robert
-- 👀 I’m interested in webdev, embedded software and server-side development.
+- 👀 I’m interested in webdev, embedded software, and server-side development.
-- 🌱 I’m currently learning Java, Maven, Webdev, and how to use Git and Github.
+- 🌱 I’m currently learning Java, embedded C, Webdev, and how to use Git and Github.
 - 💞️ I’m looking to collaborate on open source and free software projects.
 - 📫 How to reach me ...
 - 😄 Pronouns: he/him